msg43/Knowledge_Chipper/CONTRIBUTING.md

-# Contributing to Knowledge System
+# Contributing to Knowledge_Chipper

-Thank you for your interest in contributing to the Knowledge System!
+Thank you for your interest in contributing to Knowledge_Chipper!
 This document provides guidelines for contributing to the project.

 ## 🚀 Quick Start for Contributors